-1 to the requested licensure area that has been approved by the 2 State Board.
-3 Is enrolled in a recognized educator preparation program.
-3. 4 4.
-Meets all other requirements established by the State Board, 5 including completing preservice requirements prior to teaching.
-6 7 Retirement licensure. - A five-year renewable license issued to a teacher (6) 8 who retired with 30 or more years of teaching experience in North Carolina 9 and who has been employed by a local school administrative unit after 10 retirement as any of the following: 11 A substitute teacher. a.
-12 b.
-A part-time provider of any of the following services: classroom instruction, tutoring, mentoring teachers, writing curricula, 13 14 developing and leading staff development programs for teachers, or 15 working in after-school programs.
-16 Administrator and Student Services Personnel. - The State Board shall establish (b) 17 classification and levels of preparation necessary for issuance of licenses for administrators and 18 student services personnel.
-19 Notwithstanding the requirement in subsection (a) of this section that an individual (c) 20 must hold a bachelor's degree with coursework relevant to the requested licensure area for 21 individuals seeking licensure in a career or technical education area, the State Board may 22 establish alternate criteria related to that area to establish competency in lieu of a bachelor's 23 degree.
-24 "§ 115C-270.25.
+- b.
+A part-time provider of any of the following services: classroom instruction, tutoring, mentoring teachers, writing curricula, developing and leading staff development programs for teachers, or working in after-school programs. - (b) Administrator and Student Services Personnel.
+The State Board shall establish classification and levels of preparation necessary for issuance of licenses for administrators and student services personnel. - (c) Notwithstanding the requirement in subsection (a) of this section that an individual must hold a bachelor's degree with coursework relevant to the requested licensure area for individuals seeking licensure in a career or technical education area, the State Board may establish alternate criteria related to that area to establish competency in lieu of a bachelor's degree.

+"§ 115C-270.25.
 Out-of-state license applicants.

-25 Initial applications from an individual with an out-of-state teacher's license shall require the 26 applicant to provide evidence of that teacher's effectiveness, when available, as measured by 27 the evaluation system used in that applicant's state of current licensure at the time of 28 application, including any growth measures included in that evaluation system.
-Applications 29 that include the evidence of that educator's effectiveness shall be prioritized for review over 30 initial applications from applicants with out-of-state licenses that do not include that 31 information.
-An individual who does not include evidence of that teacher's effectiveness with 32 the initial application shall only be eligible for an IPL.
-33 "§ 115C-270.30.
+Initial applications from an individual with an out-of-state teacher's license shall require the applicant to provide evidence of that teacher's effectiveness, when available, as measured by the evaluation system used in that applicant's state of current licensure at the time of application, including any growth measures included in that evaluation system.
+Applications that include the evidence of that educator's effectiveness shall be prioritized for review over initial applications from applicants with out-of-state licenses that do not include that information.
+An individual who does not include evidence of that teacher's effectiveness with the initial application shall only be eligible for an IPL.

+"§ 115C-270.30.
 Licensure renewal.
-34 Licensure Renewal. - The State Board shall adopt rules establishing the (a) 35 requirements for renewal of all professional educator licenses.
-These requirements shall reflect 36 rigorous standards for continuing licensure and shall be aligned with high-quality professional 37 development programs that reflect State priorities for improving student achievement.
-38 Teacher Licensure Renewal. - Rules for continuing licensure for teachers shall 39 include the following: 40 For all teachers, at least eight continuing education credits with at least three (1) 41 credits required in a teacher's academic subject area.
-42 For elementary school teachers, at least three continuing education credits (2) 43 related to literacy.
-Literacy renewal credits shall include evidence-based 44 assessment, diagnosis, and intervention strategies for students not 45 demonstrating reading proficiency.
-Oral language, phonemic and phonological awareness, phonics, vocabulary, fluency, and comprehension 46 47 shall be addressed in literacy-related activities leading to license renewal for elementary school teachers.

-For retirement licensure, at least 640 hours of documented employment in a local school administrative unit each renewal cycle and eight hours of annual professional development approved by a local school administrative unit.
+- (a) Licensure Renewal.
+The State Board shall adopt rules establishing the requirements for renewal of all professional educator licenses.
+These requirements shall reflect rigorous standards for continuing licensure and shall be aligned with high-quality professional development programs that reflect State priorities for improving student achievement. - (b) Teacher Licensure Renewal.
+Rules for continuing licensure for teachers shall include the following: - (1) For all teachers, at least eight continuing education credits with at least three credits required in a teacher's academic subject area. - (2) For elementary school teachers, at least three continuing education credits related to literacy.
+Literacy renewal credits shall include evidence-based assessment, diagnosis, and intervention strategies for students not demonstrating reading proficiency.
+Oral language, phonemic and phonological awareness, phonics, vocabulary, fluency, and comprehension shall be addressed in literacy-related activities leading to license renewal for elementary school teachers. - (3) For retirement licensure, at least 640 hours of documented employment in a local school administrative unit each renewal cycle and eight hours of annual professional development approved by a local school administrative unit. - (4) For all teachers employed by a local board of education, evidence of a rating of at least proficient on the most recent annual evaluation to maintain the current license status.
+A teacher who is unable to satisfy this requirement but has been placed on a mandatory improvement plan may be eligible to receive an IPL if that teacher satisfies all other licensure requirements. - (5) A member of the General Assembly is exempt from the continuing education credit requirements for teachers during any five-year licensure renewal cycle in which the member serves a term or some portion thereof in the General Assembly as long as the member notifies the Department of Public Instruction of the exemption during that five-year licensure renewal cycle.